rhkang/windows-autohotkey/README.md

 > .\scripts\build.ps1   # this creates executables that autohoykey would launch
 > .\scripts\register.ps1    # create ahk file and add lnk to StartUp directory
 ```
+As source build uses c# compiler `csc.exe`, you may require to install Visual Studio or dotnet sdk.
+You can configure the compiler path at `build.ps1`.
+In default, it fetches Visual Studio's compiler.

 ## Uninstall
 ```pwsh